 Dr. Kavros was awarded a PhD in Psychology from the Graduate Center of the City University of New York.
-Her dissertation investigated the ways in which aspects of brain functioning influence cognition, memory and behavior.
+Her dissertation investigated the ways in which brain functioning influences cognition, memory and behavior.
 She holds a Masters’ of Science in Clinical Counseling from the California State University East Bay, a Masters in Business Administration from the College of Notre Dame du Namur, and a Masters of Divinity from the General Theological Seminary.

-Dr. Kavros completed an APA approved Internship with children, adults and families at Julia Dyckman Andrus Memorial where she was a member of the Ryan White Team.
+Dr. Kavros completed an APA approved Internship with children, adults and families at the Julia Dyckman Andrus Memorial where she was a member of the Ryan White Team.
 Post- graduate training was obtained in Neuropsychology from Columbia University and in Human Sexuality from New York University School of Medicine Langone Medical Center.

 In the Episcopal Diocese of North Carolina, she has the privilege of serving as one of the Ministry Associates at St. Matthew's Episcopal Church, Hillsborough.
-In her office in Hillsborough, Dr. Kavros consults with individuals, couples, and organizations.
-With the assistance of secure televideo conferencing she works with clients who are living outside of the region.

 in peer reviewed journals.

-Curriculum Vitae is available, upon request.
+A LinkedIn profile features an abridged resume for your review, a Curriculum Vitae is available, upon request.